avinashdeshpandey/beergame/README.md

 We are simulating 40-weeks.

-The supply chain consists of;
+The supply chain consists of 4-single player as follows;
 RETAILER->WHOLESELLER->DISTRIBUTOR->MANUFACTURER